 Transfer of Credit.
-Upon request from the department and approval by the Dean of the Graduate College, transfer of credit for appropriate courses completed at other institutions after completion of a baccalaureate degree may be accepted toward completion of degree requirements.
+Upon request from the department and approval by the Dean of the Graduate College, transfer of credit for appropriate courses completed at other institutions in the U.S. after completion of a baccalaureate degree may be accepted toward completion of degree requirements.
 In cases where such transfer is approved, it is the credit only and not the grade which is accepted for transfer.
 A maximum of nine hours credit in the case of master's candidates and 24 hours in the case of Ph.D. candidates may be accepted in transfer.
 Such courses must have been taken in a fully accredited college or university which offers graduate study and must be acceptable at that institution in partial fulfillment of its requirements for an advanced degree.
-Credit cannot be transferred for (1) courses taken prior to the completion of a baccalaureate degree, (2) courses which would not, if taken at the University of Vermont, receive graduate credit, (3) courses in which a grade lower than B (3.00) was received, (4) correspondence courses, (5) courses which are inappropriate for inclusion in any degree program offered by the Graduate College, (6) courses which were taken more than seven years prior to the date of completion of degree requirements for a master's program or nine years for a Ph.D. program, (7) thesis or dissertation credits received at another university.
+Credit cannot be transferred for: (1) courses taken prior to the completion of a baccalaureate degree; (2) courses which would not, if taken at the University of Vermont, receive graduate credit; (3) courses in which a grade lower than B (3.00) was received; (4) correspondence courses; (5) courses which are inappropriate for inclusion in any degree program offered by the Graduate College; (6) courses which were taken more than seven years prior to the date of completion of degree requirements for a master's program or nine years for a Ph.D. program; or (7) thesis or dissertation credits received at another university.

 Validation of Credit.
-To insure effective planning of a graduate program, not more than nine hours of graduate credit acquired at the University of Vermont as a non-degree student prior to admission to the Graduate College may be validated on a student's record as applicable toward the credit requirements of a master's degree.
-Validation of credit is subject to the same restrictions as stated for transfer of credit.
-If an applicant is enrolled as a non-degree student in appropriate graduate courses during the semester in which the application is approved for admission, these credits, up to a maximum of six hours will also be applied to the degree program and will not reduce the number of validation credits available.
+To insure effective planning of a graduate program, not more than nine hours of graduate credit acquired at the University of Vermont as a nondegree student prior to admission to the Graduate College may be validated on a student's record as applicable toward the credit requirements of a master's degree.

+Validation of credit is subject to the same requirements as stated for transfer of credit (number 1 through number 7 above).
+If an applicant is enrolled as a nondegree student in appropriate graduate courses under the advisement of the program during the semester in which the application is approved for admission, these credits, up to a maximum of six hours will also be applied to the degree program and will not reduce the number of validation credits available.